 The first of three presidential debates between President Donald Trump and Former Vice President Joe Biden will take place Tuesday, Sept.
 29 at 9 p.m.
-EST. President Trump, the incumbent, represents the Republican Party, while Joe Biden is the nominee for the Democrat Party.
+EST. Incumbent President Trump represents the Republican Party, while Joe Biden represents the Democratic Party.

 With 2020 being an action-packed year so far, as almost every election year is, these debates have high expectations to live up to the hype that has been building.
 There will be plenty of hot topics to talk and argue about such as coronavirus, police brutality, protests and riots, the economy, racism and healthcare.

 Expect President Trump, an unconventional president, who some would describe as a person who just “tells it like it is,” and generally doesn’t operate under “presidential” standards, to maintain his brash character and firmly stand his ground against Biden.
 Think back to Trump’s strategy back in 2016 at the Republican primary debates: Trump was bold, was on the offensive and often hurled insults at the people he was debating.

 This was perceived as crude and un-presidential, but it won people over and established Trump as a cutthroat political figure.
 While he has been president for almost four years, this same type of energy will surely be present at the first debate.